ideascube/preseedcube/README.md

 Debian preseed configuration for Ideascube hosts.

 With password hashes inside, because Github is know to be harmless, right?
+Well, ideascube password is `ideascube` and root's is `root`.
+This makes it easier to get into the server to run the bootstrap scripts.

 ## Installer